feat7/event-manager-server/README.md

 ## On Windows
 If you're using ```XAMPP``` then simply move of the contents to ```htdocs``` folder.
 Note that htdocs should be root folder and don't make any subfolder inside it.

+# More
+* Code for application is contained in `app` folder.
+* Routes are available in `app/Routes.php`
+* controllers, models, views are available in their respective folders (inside app).
+* Eloquent is used.
+Its documentation can be accessed on Laravel's officail docs.

 # LICENSE
 The MIT LICENSE.